madulapa/mock-medium/README.md

 The  user role has register and login functionalities.
 Users can create posts, update posts, retrieve their "feed", the most recent 10 posts.

 ## Admins
 The  admin role has register and login functionalities.
 Admins can delete any post and access all posts made.
+For the purpose of this implementation delete is only for the admin, but it should also be defined for the user role.

 ## Posts
 Posts are created and updated by users, deleted by admins, and accessed by both roles.